siliconvalley4u/edpl/README.md

 # Enterprise Data Pipeline
 - Enterprise Data Pipeline is Big Data Application to move data from source to destination.
+Source and destination can be Databases or HDFS Clusters.
-- Source and destination can be Databases or HDFS Clusters.
+- Easy Data Analysis using SQL on Hive, HBase, Spark
-- Data Analytic
+- Easy Building Dashboard and Charts with D3.js on Hive, HBase, Spark

 #Current Available Tasks for Moving Data: